 The rule allows less risky loan options, including certain loans typically offered by community financial institutions, to forgo the full-payment test.
 The new rule also includes a “debit attempt cutoff” for any short-term loan, balloon-payment loan, or longer-term loan with a yearly percentage rate higher than 36% that includes access the borrower’s checking or prepaid account.

-Shortly after CFPB guidance’s release, the OCC rescinded its guidance on small-dollar loans.
-With this step, and the CFPB’s action, some financial institution see an opportunity to help the underserved/underbanked market.
+Shortly after the CFPB guidance decision release, the OCC rescinded its guidance on small-dollar loans.
+In the case of this step, and the CFPB’s action, some financial institutions see an opportunity to help the underserved and underbanked market.

 OCC Acting Comptroller Keith Norieka noted the Guidance not only hurt the very consumers it intended to help but its continuation would subject banks and federal savings associations to potentially inconsistent regulatory direction and undue burden.